communitytechnology/communitytechnology.github.io/docs/cck/installing-configuring/_posts/2014-10-14-mesh-hardware-setups.md

 ### Node connected to a local application server

 You have a web server hosting a community blog on your computer, and you want to share it with the neighborhood network.
 Connect the computer to the mesh node using the wired Ethernet port.
-The laptop will receive an IP address on the mesh, and you can use Commotion’s application portal to add an entry for the blog, which will be advertised to the users on the mesh via the splash page on all the nodes.
+The laptop will receive an IP address on the mesh, and you can access the server on the mesh by entering it's IP address or domain name into your web browser's URL bar.
+On some mesh firmware, such as Commotion - there is an application portal where advertised applications can be found.
+If you are using Commotion, you can add the server information on the attached node, and that will be advertised to users on the mesh via the splash page on all of the nodes with a good connection.
 ![Node with a server](/files/Hardware_Setups-Nodes_with_server.png)

 In the diagram above: